jobjohnjacob/PRODIGY_CS_02/README.md

 tkinter for the user interface

----

-How to Use:

-1. Clone the repository

-2. Install dependencies: pip install pillow

 3. Run the script: python image_encryptor.py

 4. Select an image, enter a secret key (0–255), and click Encrypt or Decrypt